Producer Program Guide

 Your claim package must contain:

 - Copies of all paid invoices

-- Proof of payment for all paid invoices
+- Proofs of payment

 - Completed Final Report Questionnaire